 Outside of the four-member European group, the only export customer for the F-16 at the time was Israel, which was high on the priority list for deliveries.
 Export restrictions imposed during the Carter Administration prevented deliveries to other countries.
 These restrictions were later relaxed significantly by the Reagan Administration, making the F-16 a "must have" fighter in the export market.

 At the outset, unit flyaway cost of an F-16A was $10.2 million USD in contemporary dollars.
-This was about twice as much in strict dollar terms as anticipated in 1975, but the US had undergone a burst of high inflation in the late 1970s and the cost in real dollars was actually under target.
+That was about twice as much in strict dollar terms as anticipated in 1975, but the US had undergone a burst of high inflation in the late 1970s, and the cost in real dollars was actually under target.

 There was still the problem of giving the new fighter a name.
 "Falcon" was proposed, but the Dassault company of France was already selling a business jet with that name and objected.
 "Mustang II" was another suggestion, but Ford was selling a sports car with that name.
 On 21 July 1980, the Air Force announced the name "Fighting Falcon".
 In practice, the F-16 would often be referred to by the more sinister name of "Viper".BACK_TO_TOP